 After a fire damage incident, there's nothing worse than waiting for help.
 Especially for the uninitiated, the whole incident can be stressful and confusing, and it's not always clear what the next step should be.
 We understand: you want help, and you want it now.

-Now having served the Lenoir community for over 10 years, we've helped countless homes and businesses recover from fire damage.
+Having served the Lenoir, Morganton, and Hickory communities since 2009, we've helped countless homes and businesses recover from fire damage.
 And as a 24/7 disaster restoration company, we can immediately respond to any size damage.
 Over time, we've learned what customers want and need to know while they wait for our team to arrive.

 Below you'll find a list of things you should and should not do until we've arrived to make it "Like it never even happened."

 Have Smoke or Fire Damage?
 Call (828) 396-1070

 - Limit movement in the home to prevent soot particles from being embedded into upholstery and carpets.

 - Keep hands clean so as not to further soil upholstery, walls and woodwork.

 - Place clean towels or old linens on rugs, upholstery and carpet traffic areas.

 - If electricity is off, empty freezer and refrigerator and prop doors open.